-Toton and Chetwynd Barracks offer a once in a generation opportunity to boost the East Midlands economy, and drive up aspiration, skills, productivity, and prosperity for everyone.
-This development combined with the wider opportunities at Ratcliffe-on-Soar Power Station and the area around the East Midlands Airport, as well as the construction of the High Speed 2 East Midlands Hub Station at Toton, provide the catalyst for new and sustainable ways of living and working.

-Toton and Chetwynd Barracks represent a significant opportunity to raise the bar and create a distinctive place - a new destination for employment with jobs for all, an internationally significant exemplar zero carbon mixed-use community showcasing next generation living, with the East Midlands Hub Station offering unrivalled connectivity.

-This Supplementary Planning Document (SPD) has been prepared jointly by Broxtowe Borough Council and Nottinghamshire County Council.
-The Councils have adopted a collaborative approach to preparing the document including working with the East Midlands Development Corporation programme (and the Interim Vehicle, EM DevCo Ltd), which will be responsible for implementing much of the planned development as well as technical and community stakeholders including neighbouring local authorities, and the Toton and Chilwell Neighbourhood Forum.

-Toton and Chetwynd Barracks are allocated in Broxtowe Borough Council's Part 2 Local Plan (see Policies 3.1 and 3.2).
-Together they have an overall capacity of approximately 4,500 homes and space for thousands of new jobs, as well as the community facilities, services and infrastructure necessary to support them.
+- 1.1 Toton and Chetwynd Barracks offer a once-in-a-generation opportunity to boost the East Midlands economy, and drive up aspiration, skills, productivity, and prosperity for everyone.
+This development combined with the wider opportunities at Ratcliffe-on-Soar Power Station and the area around the East Midlands Airport, as well as the construction of a new railway station at Toton, provides the catalyst for new and sustainable ways of living and working. - 1.2 Toton and Chetwynd Barracks represent a significant opportunity to raise the bar and create a distinctive place a new destination for employment with jobs for all, an internationally significant exemplar zero carbon mixed-use community showcasing next-generation living. - 1.3 The SPD has been reviewed in light of the IRP, and it has been concluded that, as a result of the connectivity that could be achieved were a railway station to be developed, the rationale for development of the site remains valid and a very similar quantum of development remains justified. - 1.4 The Council remains committed to creating an exemplar next-generation community at Toton and Chetwynd Barracks.
+Some aspects of the development may now be different, but this SPD provides a flexible framework capable of accommodating these changes.
+The core vision and objectives therefore remain valid. - 1.5 This SPD has been prepared by Broxtowe Borough Council with support from the East Midlands Development Corporation programme (and the Interim Vehicle, EM DevCo Ltd), which will be responsible for much of the planned development.
+The Council has adopted a collaborative approach to preparing the document involving technical and community stakeholders including Nottinghamshire County Council, neighbouring local authorities, and the Toton and Chilwell Neighbourhood Forum. - 1.6 The Toton and Chetwynd Barracks sites are allocated in Broxtowe Borough Council's Part 2 Local Plan (see Policies 3.1 and 3.2) for between 1,000 and 1,300 homes during the current Part 2 Local Plan period, although together the two sites have an overall capacity of approximately 4,500 homes and space for thousands of new jobs, as well as the community facilities, services and infrastructure necessary to support them.